 Awarded to the senior judged “most unforgettable” by the Upper School faculty.

-Head of School Book Awards: Dylan Hagan and Hannah Sipich
+Head of School Book Awards: Christian Cunningham and Oriella Ortiz

 Mrs. Sheppard selects a few seniors for special recognition.

-Scholar Awards: Maanav Kaistha (first), Michaela Olimene (second), Andrew Cabrera (third)
+Scholar Awards: Michaela Olimene (first), Andrew Cabrera (second), Niki Chen (third)

 Gold, silver, and bronze medals given to students with the highest academic averages in the Upper School this school year.